 The learning process looks a little different in Menaul School’s Upper School Art classroom, but not because of the reasons you might think.
 Students are using personal artist journals to think and behave like professional artists.

-Students research, investigate, explore, and practice in the pages of mixed-media journals that themselves become unique and vibrant works of art.
+At Menaul School, a private high school in Albuquerque, students research, investigate, explore, and practice in the pages of mixed-media journals that themselves become unique and vibrant works of art.
 Students draw or cut-and-paste “thumbnail” images, paint unique color explorations, and write notes that show their questions, reflections, and analysis as they negotiate the art making process.

 In the past, students in Ms. Crockett’s class, were required to complete the same assignment.
 “All of their assignments looked the same!”
 By making the process the important learning experience, students take ownership.
 Rather than comparing their work to others, they dive deep into an area of interest.
 “It’s like athletics—it’s about the practice you put into it.”